isc-projects/kea/doc/sphinx/arm/classify.rst

            concat('foo', 'bar') == 'foobar'

-For user convenience Kea version 1.9.8 added an associative operator version of the concat function.
+For user convenience, Kea version 1.9.8 added an associative operator version of the concat function.
 For instance:
 ::